elan-ev/tobira/docs/docs/setup/auth/in-depth.md

 - `x-tobira-username`: Username
 - `x-tobira-user-display-name`: Display name
-- `x-tobira-user-roles`: List of roles, comma separated
+- `x-tobira-user-roles`: List of roles, comma separated.
+  Needs to contain exactly one role starting with any of the configured `auth.user_role_prefixes`.
-- `x-tobira-user-email`: User email address
+- `x-tobira-user-email`: User email address (optional)

 All these header values have to be a **base64-encoded UTF-8** string!